-At Holy Family Catholic Primary School, our curriculum is designed to build on children’s prior learning and experiences by fostering resilience, encouraging children’s thirst for new experiences and developing the skills of enquiry through curiosity, awe and wonder.
+At Holy Family Catholic Primary School, our knowledge based curriculum is designed to build on children’s prior learning and experiences by fostering resilience, encouraging children’s thirst for new experiences and developing the skills of enquiry enabling children to speak clearly and confidently about their learning.

 We do this by providing the highest possible standards for the children in our care.
-Through challenging, stimulating and inspirational opportunities, we enable children to make connections between their skills, knowledge, concepts and values.
+Through challenging, stimulating and inspirational opportunities, we enable children to make connections between their skills, knowledge and concepts and work independently and collaborating with others.

 Children leave Holy Family Catholic Primary School belonging to a tightly knit school community.
-They have the confidence and skills to make significant decisions through self-reflection, high expectations of themselves and committing to being lifelong learners, enabling them to enhance their cultural capital.
-Our children at Holy Family follow statements that inspire them to be the best they can possibly be; the lessons we teach link to those statements:
+They have the confidence and skills to make significant decisions through peer and self-reflection and have aspirations and high expectations of themselves, enabling them to enhance their cultural capital and know about life beyond Stainforth.

 Curriculum Intent - Maths